 After a good night of sleep, you’ll wake up reinvigorated, and ready to ride your horse again.
 First thing first though; breakfast with the crew, and then let’s go!
 Sorry, you won’t take any showers at the camp.
 They have a shower, but with little to no water at all.
 And needless to say, it’s cold water.

-You’ll enjoy a good shower after the horse trekking though.
+Don’t worry though; you’ll enjoy a good shower after the horse trekking.
 Anyway, back on your horse, you’ll spend a few hours horse trekking and enjoy the scenery before you arrive at the next camp.

 Again, you’ll be greeted warmly by the locals, with some leisure time too.
 The locals will prepare a feast for their guests, and you’ll sleep rolled up in a warm blanket.